 At the other end are interactions that are little more than assertive dissent in relation to a particular idea or opinion being put forward.

-Why do people, particularly in this case feminists/SJW, so readily misinterpret online communication in this way?
+Why do people, particularly in this case feminists/woke, so readily misinterpret online communication in this way?
 I’d suggest that in part it is a deliberate strategy, whilst at other times simply a misunderstanding.

 It has been suggested that feminists interpret relatively innocuous messages as hurtful because online communication is a forum where women are truly treated as equals.
 Men speak to women online as men would speak to other men in real life.
 It is said that many women are unaccustomed to this gloves-off banter, and interpret it as vindictive rather than as heartfelt and direct.
 I believe that there is an element of truth to this, although again it is but one of several factors in the mix.